rollbar/docs/integrations/flowdock.md

 ## In Rollbar

-1. Navigate to the Dashboard of the project you want to integrate with PagerDuty
+1. Navigate to the Dashboard of the project you want to integrate with Flowdock

     <img src="/static/img/docs/pagerduty_5.png">